rltianlab/rltianlab.github.io/opportunities/index.md

 <div class="divider"> </div>
 <br>
-### Interested in joining the Tian lab?
+### Joining us?
+We are looking for highly-motivated new lab members (research assistants, Masters students, PhD students, visiting students and post-docs) to join our team!
+Contact tianrl@sustech.edu.cn if you are interested.

+### Masters and PhD students
- We offer Masters and PhD programs in Biology at the medical faculty, SUSTech!
-Candidates can contact Ruilin Tian directly before formally applying to the university.
-We welcome applicants from all backgrounds.
+We offer Masters and PhD programs (https://med.sustech.edu.cn/educat.html?lang=zh-cn) at SUSTech Medical school.
+Candidates could contact Ruilin Tian directly before application.
+We welcome applicants from all backgrounds

 <br>
 ### Postdoctoral Positions

-We seek to understand the cellular and molecular mechanism of human neurological diseases via human iPSC-derived cells in the brain and CRISPR-based functional genomics technology.
-Systems of interest include neuroscience and high through-put sequence.
-Expertise in cell culture, molecular cloning, and bioinformatics will be a benefit.
+We offer highly competitive packages for postdocs.
+Please contact tianrl@sustech.edu.cn if you are interested.
 Applications materials, including CV, motivation and contact information for two references should be sent to:

 tianrl@sustech.edu.cn